Achievable logoAchievable logo

 • Performance is the execution of a skill in a specific environment.

-While performance may be affected by arousal, motivation, and external factors, learning is more stable.
+Performance can be influenced by arousal, motivation, and external factors, while learning is more stable.
 Coaches must recognize that poor performance in practice does not always indicate poor learning.

 Practice schedule

 Practice is essential for motor skill learning, but simply increasing repetitions is not enough to change behavior.
-Coaches must manipulate practice structure and schedule to optimize learning.
+Coaches must adjust practice structure and scheduling to optimize learning.

 Whole vs. part practice: